 The house is built around three sides of a courtyard, approached through the gardens built for Peto.
 The entrance is an imposing three-storied structure in Elizabethan style which overlooks the gardens.
 Within, the oaken staircase is lined with coats of arms from the 14 families who have owned Somerleyton from the 13th century.

-The marvelous domed Entrance Hall is supported on a dozen oak pillars, and features some very attractive stained glass with patterns of birds.
+The marvellous domed Entrance Hall is supported on a dozen oak pillars and features some very attractive stained glass with patterns of birds.
 Less expected, and all the more striking for it, are two large stuffed polar bears, souvenirs of Lord Somerleyton's 1897 excursion to the Arctic.

-The Oak Room is worth noting; it is lined with paneling from the Jacobean house, and the wood for the paneling was milled from trees grown on the Somerleyton estate.
-A magnificent gilt mirror hangs between the windows of the Oak Room; this was originally built in the early 18th century for the Doge's palace in Venice.
+The Oak Room is worth noting; it is lined with panelling from the Jacobean house, and the wood for the panelling was milled from trees grown on the Somerleyton estate.
+A magnificent gilt mirror hangs between the windows of the Oak Room; this was originally built in the early 18th century for the Doge's Palace in Venice.